workingDog/nendohakari/README.md

-**Nendo Hakari** is an iPad and iPhone App to calculate the amount of clay you need for your ceramic work.
+**Nendo Hakari** is an iPhone and an iPad App to calculate the amount of clay you need for your ceramic work.
 It has a simple interface where the user can draw the desired shapes of the various clay components.
 The tool is mainly for those creating ceramic works made of different coloured parts, such as in Nerikomi.